feroshjacob/cranfield/README.md

 [nDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) is a very common metric used in search evaluations.
 Higher nDCG score (close to 1.0 ) describes a search system that gives all the relevant results with most relevant ones on the top.

-### What should be the goal for this project?
+### What should be the goal for this assignment?

-Try to modify the code such that you can increase the nDCG score.
+Following the example [CoreSearchImpl]